gamesbook/pyprototypr/docs/terminology.md

 A _compass direction_ is one of the following:

-Primary compass directions:
+Primary compass directions (with abbreviation shown in brackets):

-* North (n) - normally corresponds to an angle of 90 degrees
+* north (n) - normally corresponds to an angle of 90 degrees
-* South (s) - normally corresponds to an angle of 270 degrees
+* south (s) - normally corresponds to an angle of 270 degrees
-* East (e) - normally corresponds to an angle of 0 degrees
+* east (e) - normally corresponds to an angle of 0 degrees
-* West (e) - normally corresponds to an angle of 180 degrees
+* west (e) - normally corresponds to an angle of 180 degrees

-Secondary compass directions:
+Secondary compass directions (with abbreviation shown in brackets):

-* NorthEast (ne) - normally corresponds to an angle of 45 degrees
+* north-east (ne) - normally corresponds to an angle of 45 degrees
-* SouthEast (se) - normally corresponds to an angle of 315 degrees
+* south-east (se) - normally corresponds to an angle of 315 degrees
-* NorthWest (nw) - normally corresponds to an angle of 135 degrees
+* north-west (nw) - normally corresponds to an angle of 135 degrees
-* SouthWest (sw) - normally corresponds to an angle of 225 degrees
+* south-west (sw) - normally corresponds to an angle of 225 degrees

 > NOTE - if a compass direction is used in the context of a **hexagon**, the
-> angle is "reinterprated" to match its context e.g. the angle for NorthEast
+> angle is "reinterpreted" to match its context e.g. the angle for NorthEast
 > for a 'pointy' hexagon is 60, not 45, degrees.

 Properties that use direction include:

-* **direction** - can be any primary compass direction; used to show the travel route when moving through various kinds of  of layouts
+* **direction** - can be any primary compass direction; used to show the travel route when moving through various types of layouts
+* **edges** - can be any primary compass direction; used to indicate the sides of a `Square` or `Rectangle`
 * **facing** - can be any primary compass direction; used to show orientation of some types of layouts e.g. `DiamondLayout`
+* **flip** - the relative vertical direction in which a triangle must be drawn;
+  can be either: _north_ or _south_
+* **hand** - the relative horixontal direction in which a triangle must be drawn;
+  can be either: _east_ or _west_
+* **orientation** - use for drawing hexagons; can be either: _flat_ or _pointy_
-* **start** - can be any secondary compass direction; used to show in which corner of a `RectangularLayout` that shapes are first placed.
+* **start** - can be any secondary compass direction; used to show in which corner of a `RectangularLayout` that shapes are first placed